Prince Sigismund of Prussia (born 1896): Costa Rica

 Prior to emigrating from Europe to Central America, he served as a marine officer.

 In 1927, Sigismund and his family resettled in Costa Rica three years after his son Alfred (1924–2013) had been born in Guatemala.
 He planned to engage in banana and coffee planting on land he owned there.

 In 1957, Sigismund returned to Germany to meet with Anna Anderson whom he recognized as his cousin Grand Duchess Anastasia.
-During this visit he also met and acknowledged Marga Boodts who claimed to be Grand Duchess Olga Nikolaevna of Russia and Ceclava Czapska who claimed to be Grand Duchess Maria Nikolaevna.
+During this visit he also met and acknowledged Marga Boodts who claimed to be Grand Duchess Olga Nikolaevna of Russia and Ceclava Czapska who claimed to be Grand Duchess Maria Nikolaevna of Russia.
 In 1972, he once again reaffirmed his belief when talking to BBC journalists Anthony Summers and Tom Mangold, who were writing the File on the Tsar.

 Sigismund died in Puntarenas, Costa Rica, on 14 November 1978.

 Honours and awards

 Prince Sigismund received the following awards: